 In Illinois, the following types of income are not subject to wage deductions:

 If you have a child support obligation, student loans, or taxes, your wages can be garnished without a court judgment.
 The amount that can be garnished is different, as well.

 Since 1988, all court orders for child support include an automatic income withholding order.
 The other parent can also get a wage garnishment order from the court if you get behind in child support payments.
-Additionally, Illinois can deduct support from any form of periodic payments, including the above-listed sources that consumer creditors can’t touch, including unemployment benefits and workers’ compensation (To learn about income withholding orders and other ways child support can be collected, see Child Support Enforcement Obligations).
+Additionally, Illinois can deduct support from any form of periodic payments, including the above-listed sources that consumer creditors can’t touch, including unemployment benefits and workers’ compensation.
+(Learn about income withholding orders and collection procedures in Enforcement of Child Support.)

-You may have more than one child support withholding order but not enough disposable income to pay your child support obligations in full.
-If this is the case, your total disposable income (from 50-65% as described above) will be split up amongst your child support orders, based upon how much is owed for each.
+You might have more than one child support withholding order but not enough disposable income to pay your child support obligations in full.
+If this is the case, your total disposable income (from 50-65% as described above) will be split up amongst your child support orders, based on how much is owed for each.

-If you default on a federal student loan, the U.S. Department of Education or any collector for this agency can garnish your wages without a judgment (this is called an administrative garnishment).
+If you default on a federal student loan, the U.S. Department of Education or any collector for this agency can garnish your wages without a judgment (an administrative garnishment).
 The Department of Education can garnish up to 15% of your disposable income, but only up to 30 times the minimum wage.
-To learn more, see the articles in Student Loan Debt.
+(Learn more by reading Student Loan Debt.)